Hans Vestberg: Sports

 Vestberg was the chairman of the Swedish Handball Federation from 2007 to 2016.
-He left the Swedish Handball Federation to serve as president of the Swedish Olympic Committee from 2016 to 2018 as the country vied to host the 2026 Winter Olympics in Stockholm and Åre.
+He left the Swedish Handball Federation to be president of the Swedish Olympic Committee from 2016 to 2018 as the country vied to host the 2026 Winter Olympics in Stockholm and Åre.
 Vestberg had previously played semipro handball in Brazil.

 Personal life

 Vestberg is married and has two children.
 He is fluent in Swedish, English, Spanish, and Portuguese.